Update as of September 10, 2017

 - In 2015 we received $9,423 in incentive payments from the state of California.

 - YTD 2016 we received – $6,774 in incentive payments from the state of California.

 - In 2015 we saved $44,233 in the cost of electric from SDG&E.

 - In 2016 we saved $41,220.
 YTD 2017 we saved $24,278

 - In Aug 2014 we paid $188,850 for our 152 panel system using Sunpower 327w panels.

 - Our system was approved and connected to the grid in Nov 2014.

-- Estimated payback after analyzing one year of data is now less than 4.5 years.
+- Estimated payback after analyzing 2 1/2 years of data is now less than 4.5 years.

 As good stewards of the resources that are given to us, our goal is to reduce our demand and overall consumption.
 This will take some further behavioral changes, light fixture and bulb replacement and careful monitoring.

-For additional information contact our facilities manager John Ohle johle@OMCsandiego.org
+For additional information contact our Director of facilities and operations John Ohle johle@OMCsandiego.org